Skip to main content

 0a.LicenseApache 2.0

-0b.DocumentationWe will provide both inline documentation of the code and a basic tutorial that explains how a user can add new nodes to SwarmNL.
+0b.DocumentationWe will provide both inline documentation of all new code and basic guides that explain how a user can add new nodes to SwarmNL and showcase API usage for different network configurations.

 0d.DockerWe will provide a Dockerfile(s) that can be used to test all the functionality delivered with this milestone.